Fouga/sajalka/README.md

 # sajalka

-## How to start application in docker-compose env (P.S. for linux only)?
+## How to start application in docker-compose env? (for linux only)

 ```shell
 $ docker-compose up